dendibakh/perf-book/chapters/6-CPU-Features-For-Performance-Analysis/6-6 Last Branch Record.md

 There is a number of important use cases that become possible thanks to branch recording.
 In this and a few later sections, we will cover the most important ones.

 One of the most popular use cases for branch recording is capturing call stacks.
-We already covered it in [@sec:secCollectCallStacks].
-At the time of writing (2023), AMD's LBR doesn't support call stack collection.
-Intel's LBR can be used as a light-weight substituion for collecting call-graph information even if you compiled a program without frame pointers or debug information.
+We already covered why we need to collect them in [@sec:secCollectCallStacks].
+Branch recording can be used as a light-weight substituion for collecting call-graph information even if you compiled a program without frame pointers or debug information.

+At the time of writing (2023), AMD's LBR doesn't support call stack collection, but Intel's LBR does.
 Here is how you can do it with Intel LBR:

 [TODO]: what about ARM BRBE?